 Bandhavgarh National Park is spread at vindhya hills in Madhya Pradesh.
 Bandhavgarh National Park consists of a core area of 105 sq km and a buffer area of approximately 400 sq km.
 Topography varies between steep ridges, undulating, forest and open meadows.
 The density of the Tiger population at Bandhavgarh is the highest known in India.

-Bandhavgarh National Park was the former hunting preserve of the Maharaja of Rewa and at present is a famous natural hub for White Tigers.
+Bandhavgarh National Park a sprawling of 437 sq. km. protected area was the former hunting preserve of the Maharaja of Rewa and at present is a famous natural hub for White Tigers.
 White Tigers, now a major attraction around the world's zoos, were first discovered in Rewa, not far from here.
-The terrain is broken, with rocky hill ranges, running roughly east west, interspersed with grassy swamps and forested valleys. .
+The terrain is broken, with rocky hill ranges, running roughly east west, interspersed with grassy swamps and forested valleys.